On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Admissible Nonlinear Controllers and Resulting Expected Logarithmic Growth

-Equivalently, $|K_{_{k}}(X)|\leq 1$.
-In the sequel, We use notation~${\cal K}$ to denote the set of all admissible controllers.

-It is important to note that~${\cal K}$ includes linear controllers as special case but in general, it can be highly nonlinear.
-Accordingly, whenever appropriate,~$K_{_{k}}(X)$ we refer to it as a {\it nonlinear feedback gain}.
-Now, along sample path~$X \in {\cal X}$, the resulting account value is obtained recursively as
+It is important to note that~${\cal K}$ includes linear controllers as special case.
+More generally, members of ${\cal K}$ can be highly nonlinear functions of~$X$.
+Accordingly, whenever appropriate,~$K_{k}(X)$ is referred to as a {\it nonlinear feedback gain}.
+Now, along sample path~$X \in {\cal X}$, the resulting account value is obtained recursively as $V_0(K,X)=V_0$, and

 In Figure 1, the binary tree associated with the state transitions above are shown.
 We also draw attention to the color scheme used for the nodes: At any given stage~$k$, two nodes with the same color represent sample pathes with the same number of heads over the prior stages~$0,1,2,...,k-1$.
-Moreover as seen in the main result to follow, at such nodes, the \emph{optimal} robust nonlinear control, has the same nonlinear gain\footnote{Hence, as mentioned in the introduction the computation burden associated with finding this control is quadratic rather than exponential.}~$K_k(X)$.
-Now, continuing with the analysis, the final account value is
+As seen in the main result to follow, at such nodes, the \emph{optimal} robust nonlinear control, has the same nonlinear gain~$K_k(X)$.
+Now, continuing with the analysis, the final logarithmic growth is